What is dental hygiene?

 - facility staff – to notify of oral health status as part of the big picture of whole body health care

-- care aids – to instruct them on how much assistance a resident needs with oral daily care, and strategies to provide that oral assistance in a respectful way that helps the resident still feel as independent as possible.
+- Care aids – to instruct them on how much assistance a resident needs with oral daily care, and strategies to provide that oral assistance in a respectful way that helps the resident still feel as independent as possible.

-** This is a service that would not be required in a regular dental office, so dentists in a traditional practice to not charge it.
+** This is a service that would not be required in a regular dental office, so dentists in a traditional practice do not charge for it.
 If a general dentist were to come to a facility to see your family member, they would also be charging this fee.
 You will note that the resident dentist also charges a fee for institutional services.

 What can I do about bad breath (halitosis)?

-Untreated bad breath has a huge effect on embarrassment, self esteem and personal happiness.
+Untreated bad breath has a huge effect on embarrassment, self-esteem and personal happiness.
 When already faced with the health problems that have made living in a facility necessary, bad breath is often accepted as a lower priority, but this shouldn’t be the case.
 We feel that it’s important to help with as many of the aspects of complete health as we can, so the problems that can’t be fixed seem a little more manageable.

 Strategies: